Shortly before becoming pregnant, I was inspired to have a gentle drug-free birth after watching the documentary The Business of Being Born.

 know what to do.

 when I became pregnant, I figured it would just come naturally to me.
 I thought I would "just say no".
-I thought little about preparing myself mentally or physically for such an event.
+I am a product of the 80's after all!
+I thought little about "preparing" myself mentally or physically for such an event.
 As I got

 farther along, I began to seek out more information.
 I